tuusberg/velero-plugin-suspend-cronjobs/README.md

 ## Deploying the plugin

-To deploy your plugin image to an Velero server:
+To deploy your plugin image to a Velero server:

 ### Using Velero CLI
 1. Make sure your image is pushed to a registry that is accessible to your cluster's nodes.